Do you ever look at your surroundings and wish you had so much more. That was me…

 Those who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge people into ruin and destruction. -1 Timothy 6:9 NIV

 At different times throughout the year, we were handed order forms for books.
 We could purchase novels from Schoolastic.
 Three weeks later the teacher would stand at the front of the class and announce the names of kids who had bought books.
 My classmates would go to the front and receive their purchases.
-I always wished I could have my name called.
-Not being called meant you were poor.
+I always wished I could have my name called since not being called meant you were poor.

 Going to Disney World was my biggest childhood dream.
 Some of the students in my class would come back to school after Christmas break or March break and excitedly tell us about their trip.